Associate of Applied Science in

-Gain the essential understanding of government, the legal system, people and their cultures to be successful in administering and enforcing the laws of the land.
+The associate degree in criminal justice provides students with an essential understanding of government, legal systems, people and their cultures to be successful in administering and enforcing laws.

 This program allows students to easily transfer into the four-year program offered at BGSU Firelands and at Bowling Green State University.
 Students who complete the associate degree requirements will be slightly more than half way through the bachelor’s degree curriculum.

 Quality classroom experiences

 As society becomes more sophisticated and complex, those who are responsible for administering and enforcing laws must be able to not only cope, but to succeed.
 A well-rounded education based on the social behavioral sciences is a proven asset in obtaining that success in the criminal justice system.

 - Introduction to Criminal Justice

 The criminal justice associate program has been developed to address the current needs of students entering the career chain and prepares them to grow with the increasing challenges of the profession.
 Emphasis is placed on superior academic attainment and effective verbal and written communication skills, with a core program concentration providing a thorough exposure to understanding government, law, people and their cultures.